m7a/jmbb/README.md

 ## Integration into a Backup Strategy

-My backup consists of multiple layers: A quick incremental backup to another internal HDD is created on every shutdown.
+My backup consists of multiple layers: A quick incremental backup to another internal HDD is created on every shutdown and an encrypted copy is sent to a separate PC for synchronizing the data to a cloud service.
 Its main purpose is to record changes and allowing to fetch older versions of files if a file was accidentally deleted or changed.
-About once per week, a backup is copied to an external CF card.
-Even less often, a backup of system data and programs is copied to an external SSD.
-Sometimes, a backup is copied to an online-storage for additional safety.
+About once per week, a backup of important data and programs is copied to an external SSD.
 This backup strategy is implemented using JMBB and standard Linux utilities.

 ### The backup upon shutdown